-- 1. During the OS installation, the system prompts to press the F6 key to install third-party SCSI or RAID driver. - 2.
+- 1. During the OS installation, the system prompts you to press the F6 key to install third-party SCSI or RAID driver. - 2.
 Press <F6> then insert the floppy disk with RAID driver into the floppy disk drive. - 3.
 Follow the succeeding screen instructions to complete the installation.

-For additional information on RAID installation and configuration, refer to the Promise® RAID installation guide found in
+For additional information on RAID installation and configuration, refer to the Manuals menu of the support CD.